 Explore elective courses to help your student balance their educational experience and further explore various subjects of interest.
 Adding a course in business or art may uncover talents and interests not previously known to the student.
-Review electives in all subject areas and consider those of interest.
 Suggest that your student talk to teachers in elective areas, guidance counselors and other students.

-If it fits in your family's schedule and you are able to afford it, summer school at York is another way to either explore an elective or take a graduation requirement over the summer to free up time during the academic year to take an elective.
+If it fits in your family's schedule and budget, summer school at York is another way to either explore an elective or take a graduation requirement to free up time to take an elective during the academic year.
 Contact your counselor and/or social worker to inquire if fee waivers are available.